Skip to main content

 Set up data model

-We will create blueprints to model your GitHub standards data.
-The githubPullRequest and githubRepository blueprints should already exist from the GitHub integration installation.
+We will create blueprints to model your standards data.
+The githubPullRequest and githubRepository blueprints should already exist from the GitHub integration installation, or the azureDevopsPullRequest and azureDevopsRepository blueprints should already exist from the Azure DevOps integration installation.

 Create the branch protection blueprint